hoarus/todo-list/README.md

 - Create pop-up and logic to change project name
 - Create logic to create new project
 - Create logic to delete project
+- allow only one form at a time
 - Implement on-computer database